Cellar Construction Tips

 If you have a very cold floor (i.e. cold rooms under front verandas), then we recommend installing 2” X 2” wood “sleepers” on the floor so that rigid insulation of R-7.5 can be placed between them.
 In really cold situations you can build the floor with 2” x 4” studs on edge and fill with sprayed-in-place 2lb polyurethane.

-While very attractive and widely used, glass provides very little R value (insulation) within a cellar.
-If you will be using glass, you might consider selecting a cooling unit with a greater BTU output to off set the diminished R value.
-Generally, the next size up will deliver adequate cooling compensation.
+While very attractive and widely used, glass provides very little R value (insulation) within a wine cellar.
+If you will be using glass, you should consider selecting a cooling unit with a greater BTU output to offset the diminished R value.
+Generally, the next size up will deliver adequate cooling compensation, however, larger cooling units will never truly compensate for a poorly insulated cellar.

 Please see our racking selection: